 Every year I tweak my annual take on Fantasy Baseball Auction Strategy.
 It detailed some of the basics of preparing for an auction, allocating your budget, and bidding strategies.
 Basically, it covers some of the overarching tenets that apply to all auction drafts.
-Last year I addressed my strategy for the Tout Wars 12-team Mixed League Auction Strategy article.
+I’m also in the final stages of my Mixed League Auction Strategy article.
 Believe it or not, the differences in the player pool necessitate vastly different approaches.

 Deep League Auction Strategy

 If you’re here reading this I don’t need to win you over on the auction format.
 You know the enjoyment and challenges they bring.
 So let’s get to it and try to figure out the formula for a successful auction.

 Stars and Scrubs or Spread the Wealth?